 By doing this, you will be cutting down on the number of errors you give your opponent and you will be placing doubt in the mind of the Net Rusher as they aren’t getting those easy points anymore.

 2. Throw in a Lob Every Now and Then

-You should also work on having a good enough first and second serve that makes it harder for the net rusher to chip and charge their returns.
+You should also work on having a good enough first and second serve that makes it harder for your opponent to chip and charge their returns.

 4. Go Crosscourt more often than down the line on your passing shots